dev-guy/pi-bazel-boost-vsomeip/README.md

 Multi-platform C++ projects are common.
 However, they are difficult to build.
 Bazel can fix this by making it easy for C++ developers to integrate the Bazel, Boost:b2, CMake, and toolchain ecosystems so that a single machine containing fast hardware and a lot of RAM can target multiple platforms including constrained systems such as the Raspberry Pi, thus avoiding complex orchestration and software installation on target platforms.

 My ultimate goal is to support other platforms in addition to the Raspberry Pi with a similar approach to mjbots/rpi_bazel, such as [IMX Linux](https://www.nxp.com/support/developer-resources/run-time-software/linux-software-and-development-tools/embedded-linux-for-i.mx-applications-processors:IMXLINUX).
 I admit that I have no idea how to do this.
 Today, rpi_bazel is black magic to me.
-I either want to learn or someone else needs to step up and do the same for more platforms, particularly embedded platforms that need C++.
-All other types of hardware can and should run [memory-safe code](https://en.wikipedia.org/wiki/Memory_safety).
+I either want to learn or someone else needs to step up and do the same for more platforms, particularly embedded platforms that require C programming.

-Know your customer, Bazel evangelists!

 Here is some additional reading on this topic: